tsoding/bng/README.md

         ```
       - [x] Call a WASM function that turns the file into Image Data
       - [x] Take out the Image Data from WASM memory and display it
-    - [ ] Add more interesting features to bng to test the support
+    - [x] Add more interesting features to bng to test the support
       - [x] Different pixel formats
-      - [ ] Different compressions
+      - [x] Different compressions
     - [ ] Reusable BNG library that works both natively and being compiled to WASM
+    - [ ] img tag integration
+      - [ ] Check out object URLs: https://developer.mozilla.org/en-US/docs/Web/API/URL/createObjectURL